Observer Bias – Definition, Types & Examples

 • Random sampling.
 Sampling your participants randomly can also minimize the influence of observer bias because this helps blind the study.

 • Specially training study observers.
 To further reduce observer bias, you can train the observers to be more aware of what influences their perception and what impact their prejudices have on the study.
-This can help them realise the bias while observing and staying more objective.
+This can help them realize the bias while observing and staying more objective.

 • Be diligent in your evaluation.
 After conducting the observation, make sure to double-check your notes and replay the whole scenario in your head.
 Sometimes you may be able to reflect on your own biased view.